Feeding Oats

 Feeding whole oats can possibly cause a problem.

-"Oat Hay still has the oat grains in it and the Oat Straw is the leaf and stem matter left over
+"Oat Hay still has the oat grains in it and the Oat Straw is the leaf and stem matter left over after harvesting the oats.

 Whole OATS have a barb in one end of the grain and these barbs have been known to collect in pockets of the stomach and perforate to a ulcer state.
 This is why we recommend that if you are feeding oats that they be thoroughly rolled and crushed.
 Steamed and/or flaked are OK to feed.